OPS-E2E-PPE/VBA-Docs/api/Project.profiles.md

 ---
-title: Profiles Object (Project) ms.prod: project-server ms.assetid: 0e25c828-6482-4d68-f482-ae72c919f338
+title: Profiles object (Project) ms.service: project-server ms.assetid: 0e25c828-6482-4d68-f482-ae72c919f338
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Profiles Object (Project)
+# Profiles object (Project)

 Contains a collection of **[Profile](Project.Profile.md)** objects, which are local or Project Server accounts that are defined in Project Professional.

 ## Remarks

 The **Project Server Accounts** dialog box shows the number and order of profiles.
 Use `Profiles.Count` to programmatically determine the number of account profiles.